crismc/rpi_i2c_oled/README.md

 Home Assistant Support
 ======================
 This repository has been broken out to work as a standalone service and will work on a standard Raspberry Pi running Raspian.

-Any screens which are dependent on Home Assistant (e.g. ```Splash```) will be automatically disabled
+Any screens which are dependent on Home Assistant (e.g. ```Splash```) will be automatically disabled.

-Home Assistant variant of this build can be accessed from [HomeAssistant_Addons](https://github.com/crismc/homeassistant_addons)
+The Home Assistant add-on that uses this can be accessed from [HomeAssistant_Addons](https://github.com/crismc/homeassistant_addons)
 <br>
 <br>